chessyyy/htb-labs-writeup/README.md

-# htb-labs-writeups
+# HTB Labs Writeups
 This repository contains my personal notes and write-ups from HTB labs.
 I use it to document what I learn while practicing hands-on cybersecurity skills, focusing on how vulnerabilities are identified, exploited at a high level, and how they could be prevented in real environments.

-# HTB Labs Writeups

 ## Machines
 - [MonitorsFour](machines/monitorsfour)